eslint/eslint/docs/user-guide/configuring.md

 These examples allow `var1` to be overwritten in your code, but disallow it for `var2`.

+**Note:** Enable the [no-native-reassign](../rules/no-native-reassign.md) rule to disallow modifications to read-only global variables in your code.

 ## Configuring Plugins

 ESLint supports the use of third-party plugins.
 Before using the plugin you have to install it using npm.